Measuring Returns

 The default executive measurement playbook for AI looks like this.
 A vendor-supplied productivity index based on a self-reported survey of “time saved per task.”
 A McKinsey-style ROI model with a 12-cell framework and three sensitivity scenarios.
 A quarterly business review slide that aggregates “AI productivity gains” into a single percentage.
 A perception survey of how much your team feels AI is helping.

 The deeper problem is that none of these outputs has a decision attached.
 If the productivity index goes from 3.7x to 4.1x, what do you do differently?
 Nothing.
 If it drops to 2.9x, what do you do differently?
 Nothing.
-A measurement that does not change a decision is not a measurement.
-It is a ritual.
+A measurement that doesn’t change a decision isn’t a measurement.
+It’s a ritual.

 The CFO eventually figures this out.
 Usually around the second or third budget cycle, after enough time has passed that the promised gains should be visible somewhere in the P&L and they aren’t.
 At that point the ROI slide stops being a defense of the line item and starts being evidence that the line item should be cut.